Welcome to Feasting at Home

 There are days like Sundays when some of us truly enjoy spending time in the kitchen while something slow roasts in the oven for hours – and you’ll find those recipes here too because they are nourishing on a soul level.
 Cooking, if we allow it, can center and ground us, and bring us back to ourselves.
 In this day and age, we need this.

-Even back when I was catering, after big stressful events on my days off when I felt totally exhausted, I would often find myself back in my home kitchen simply making a pot of soup or baking a loaf of bread.
+Back when I was catering big stressful weddings, on my days off, even when I felt totally exhausted, I would often find myself back in my home kitchen simply making a pot of soup or baking a loaf of bread.
 Cooking can be incredibly restorative and healing when we allow ourselves the time to be present.

 And for some, cooking is the one creative thing we get to do during the day.
 Soul-satisfying!
 My hope is that you experience this incredible joy for yourself.
 I like to think what we put into our bodies becomes a part of us.
 Not just the food itself, but the energy we put into the food.
-It can be such a loving thing… cooking.
+Cooking can be such a loving act.
 A grounding place to be when the world feels as if it is crumbling around us.

 Cook with Us!